ChengeYang/SLAM-with-Velodyne-Lidar-and-Jackal-UGV/README.md

 ```
 * Unplug the joystick, long hold the playstation button

+## Implementation
 ### Files on Jackal
 * **catkin_ws** workspace for Nate
 * **jackal_ws** workspace for Michael
 * **/etc/ros/indigo/ros.d/** certain launch file to run when hitting the red button
-* **nu_jackal_autonav_startup.launch** write launch packages in this file if you want it to be launched every time you stitch on the robot.
-(Now Velodyne is launched, the machine vision camera is not)
+* **nu_jackal_autonav_startup.launch** write launch packages in this file if you want it to be launched every time you switch on the robot.
+(Now Velodyne is launched while the machine vision camera is not)
 * **/etc/ros/setup.bash** change ROS workspace path

 ### **twist_mux**